Child Passenger Safety Week Offers New York Residents Opportunity for Child Car Seat Safety Checks

 With three out of four child safety seats improperly installed, it is critical for parents and caregivers to take the time to ensure a proper fit for their child.
 New York residents can contact their local police for assistance in properly securing their child seats.

-The New York car accident attorneys at the law offices of Scott C. Gottlieb, Injury Law, encourage all New York drivers with young children to take the time to have a safety seat inspection.
+The New York car accident attorneys at Scott C. Gottlieb, Injury Law Attorney, encourage all New York drivers with young children to take the time to have a safety seat inspection.

 About Scott C. Gottlieb, Injury Law Attorney